somtee-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a command that finds all empty files and directories in the current directory and all sub-directories
+write a script that lists all files with a .gif extension in the current directory and all  its sub-directories